Birgit Cunningham

-Birgit Cunningham (born 6 January 1963) is a British American events organiser, activist, and campaigner for the rights of single mothers.
+Birgit Cunningham (born 6 January 1963) is a British-American events organiser, activist, and campaigner for the rights of single mothers.

 Early life

 Cunningham was born in San Francisco, the daughter of a treasurer of the Bank of America and a German-born mother, and is the eldest of three daughters.
 When she was nine, her family moved to England and settled at Leatherhead in Surrey.
 She was educated at Roedean, then earned a degree in history of art at Rutgers University.
 After that, aged twenty-two, she moved to Paris and worked in an art gallery.

 In 1987, Cunningham moved to Chelsea, London, and became a yacht broker in the City of London.
+A self-described gold digger, she became "a serial dater of trust-funded, Chelsea-based bachelors".

 Los Angeles

 Moving to Los Angeles, she took a job as personal assistant to a vice-president of Universal Pictures and shared a house with Elizabeth Hurley and Julia Verdin.
 In 1993, William Cash thanked Cunningham for her help with his book Educating William: Memoirs of a Hollywood Correspondent.

-In the late 1990s, Cunningham dated Kevin Costner for three years, but the relationship came to an end.
-She had a breakdown, and after drinking a bottle of tequila became unconscious and found herself in hospital, later deciding to move back to England.